lrb924/Predicted_Volatility/README.md

 ### *Purpose of Use*

-Our team decided to investigate the effect of volatility of the S&P 500 on the profitability of cyclical and and defensive exchange-traded funds (ETFs).
+Our team decided to investigate the effect of volatility of the S&P 500 Index on the profitability of cyclical and and defensive exchange-traded funds (ETFs).

-The business question we hope to answer is: *is trading defensive or cyclical exchange-traded funds (ETFs) based on future volatility profitable?
+The business question we hope to answer is: *is trading defensive or cyclical ETFs based on future volatility profitable?
 If so, which set of ETFs is more profitable?*

 Our motivation for taking on this challenge is to find out if, based on historical volatility data, we could predict future volatility.
 And using the predicted future volatility we then wanted to find out if cyclical or defensive ETFs were more profitable during the period of predicted volatility.